 Not even a decade ago, learning to code was an entirely different process than it is today.
-Large text books, pregnant with technical symbols and languages, dominated the bookshelves, desks and mind of budding programmers.
-Coding was a relatively unique experience, offered to those willing to plough through the mountains of programming languages; able to make sense of what us mere mortals consider an inexplicably daunting and complex topic.
-However, programming in recent times has transformed, and the future of code is set to ultimately define a new wave of programmers: the citizen developer.
+Large text books, pregnant with technical symbols and languages dominated bookshelves, desks and minds of budding programmers.
+Coding was a relatively unique experience, offered only to those willing to plough through mountains of programming languages; those able to make sense of what us mere mortals consider an inexplicably daunting and complex topic.
+However, programming in recent times has transformed, and the future of code is set to ultimately define a new weave of programmers: the citizen developer.

 The future of code is the future of work